How to avoid marketing writers who can’t meet deadlines

 You don’t have to settle for such poor service.

-You can find talented creative professionals in Denver – copywriters, graphic designers, and web firms – who will not only meet your deadlines, but they’ll also proactively manage your project, so you have one less thing to worry about.
+You can find talented creative professionals in Denver – marketing writers, graphic designers, and web firms – who will not only meet your deadlines, but they’ll also proactively manage your project, so you have one less thing to worry about.

 What a concept!